cbonitz/bumv/README.md

 # bumv, a Bulk File Renaming Utility

 `bumv` (bulk move) lets you use your favorite editor to rename files.
 It was created becuase the author found bulk file renaming very tedious compared to editing strings in modern editors.
-Editorsh provide powerful search and replace functionality as well as multi cursor editing, all of which are helpful for bulk file renaming.
+Editors provide powerful search and replace functionality as well as multi cursor editing, all of which are helpful for bulk file renaming.

 # Usage